A brief history of the partition of Ireland

-This month marks the centenary of the partition of Ireland in 1921, a seismic moment in the island’s history that divided Ireland and led to the creation of Northern Ireland.
-But what led to Ireland being divided?
+The partition of Ireland in 1921 was a seismic moment in the island’s history; it divided Ireland and led to the creation of Northern Ireland.
+But what events led to Ireland being divided?
+Professor Heather Jones explains the causes and aftermath...

 A worsening devolution crisis